s-mang/test2doc/README.md

 	//    the raw httptest.Server, so that test2doc can listen to and
 	//    record requests & responses.
 	//
-	//    NewServer takes 2 arguments:
-	//    - your HTTP handler
+	//    NewServer takes your HTTP handler as an argument server, err := test.NewServer(router)
-	//    - the path to where you would like the apib doc file server, err := test.NewServer(router, ".")
 	if err != nil {
 		panic(err.Error())
 	}